iq-coryp/documentation-testing/pages/api/glossary.md

 ### Product Template

-A Product Template is a blueprint for creating a {{product}} in Product Library.
+A blueprint for creating a {{product}} in Product Library.
 It defines common Product Fields and how they should be organized into Field Groups for a Product that belongs to a Classification associated with the Product Template.

 Multiple Classifications may be associated with the same Product Template.